 Specialist dyslexia assessors can express an opinion about whether an adult experiences dyspraxia as part of a holistic assessment looking at the pattern of specific strengths and difficulties.

 Dyspraxia is a syndrome which affects the way people organise their lives and co-ordinate their activities.
 In adulthood, it can involve an extreme manifestation of clumsiness and poor hand-eye coordination.
 Or it can involve a lesser difficulty with organising time, work schedules and the environnment for work and study.
 It can affect speech patterns, as speech is a motor function.

 Dyspraxia can overlap with dyslexia.
 However, in its purest form, adults with dyspraxia may manifest fewer of the difficulties with language and literacy that can affect adults with dyslexia.

-If we find that dyspraxia is a possiibility, we will make recommendations for strategies to help with organisation.
+If assessors find that dyspraxia is a possibility, they will make recommendations for strategies to help with organisation.